 While this approach is more targeted and can have better results, it’s still time-consuming and does not guarantee the people being contacted will be interested in the opportunity.
 Especially, when the recruiter’s outreach is most likely the first experience they’ve ever had with your company.

-With Employment Branding, companies leverage the stickiness of content marketing and reach of social media to circulate powerful corporate messaging.
+With Employer Branding, companies leverage the stickiness of content marketing and reach of social media to circulate powerful corporate messaging.
 In short, it gives recruiters the ability to attract the ideal employee – like a moth to a flame.
 Finding the right candidate for your next job doesn’t have to feel like searching for a needle in a haystack.

-Instead, you can use an Employment Branding campaign to find AND filter talent in a way that will have only the most ideal candidates knocking on your door, excited and ready to work for you.
+Instead, you can use an Employer Branding campaign to find AND filter talent in a way that will have only the most ideal candidates knocking on your door, excited and ready to work for you.

 Why Should HR Start Using it Now?